Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 What’s Section 147 of the Income Tax Act?

 This Section serves the purpose of stopping any under-assessment of assessees’ earnings.
-It outlines the conditions under which an Assessing Officer may revise any Income Tax Return by delivering a notification to taxpayers under Section 148 of the Income Tax Act within a stipulated time frame.
+It outlines the conditions under which an Assessing Officer may revise any Income Tax Return by delivering a notification to taxpayers under income tax act section 148 within a stipulated time frame.

 In accordance with Section 147 of the Income Tax Act, 1961, the Income Tax Department has the authority to reassess an individual’s previously filed income tax returns.
-Your income tax return can be selected for reassessment if the Assessing Officer sends you a notice under section 148 regarding income escaping assessment under certain conditions.
+Your income tax return can be selected for reassessment if the Assessing Officer sends you a notice under income tax act section 148 regarding income escaping assessment under certain conditions.

 However, it is important that the AO must obtain prior approval or consent of a superior authority before making any announcement.
 The period for issuing notices for reassessment procedures is either 4 or 6 years.
 It will be on the basis of the amount of income you escape.